MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 If your payment method is associated with a billing profile and is also used to directly pay for any subscriptions, you must first change the payment method associated with the billing profile, and then change the payment method used to pay for the subscriptions.
 Then you can delete the payment method.

 1. Follow steps 1-5 in [Change the payment method for a billing profile](#change-the-payment-method-for-a-billing-profile) above.
-2. If you have no alternate payment method, follow the steps in [Add an alternate payment method](#add-an-alternate-payment-method) above.
+2. If you have no alternate payment method, follow the steps in [Add an alternate payment method used to pay for subscriptions](#add-an-alternate-payment-method-used-to-pay-for-subscriptions) above.
-3. If you already have other payment methods available, follow the steps in [Change the payment method used to pay for subscriptions](#change-the-payment-method-used-to-pay-for-subscriptions) above.
+3. If you already have other payment methods available, follow the steps in [Change a payment method](#change-a-payment-method) above.

 ## Troubleshoot payment methods